Draft Waterfront Adaptation Strategies

-The Port of San Francisco, in partnership with the U.S. Army Corps of Engineers and San Francisco city agencies, has developed seven Waterfront Adaptation Strategies based on over five years of public engagement.
-Adaptation Strategies are different ways for the City to create a resilient, sustainable, and equitable waterfront for the next 100 years.
-This is an impactful moment for the City as we plan for the future and address sea level rise risk now.
+The U.S. Army Corps of Engineers, in collaboration with the City of San Francisco, previously developed seven Waterfront Adaptation Strategies.
+Based on over five years of public engagement, Adaptation Strategies are different ways for the City to create a resilient, sustainable, and equitable waterfront for the next 100 years.
+Development of the Adaptation Strategies done as part of the San Francisco Waterfront Flood Study.

 Learn More - Strategy Fact Sheets, FAQ, and Media